magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 ## Cause

-This issue typically occurs when you are being signed on using the previous account owner's Single Sign-On integration with magento.com after:
+This issue typically occurs when you are being signed on using the previous account owner's single sign-on integration with magento.com after:

 * The Cloud Project ownership had been transferred to you (the user).
 Because of this you would still be seeing the original project owner's account.